OleguerCanal/classic-algorithms/_theory/dynamic_programming.md

 # Dynamic Programming

-For problemes which have an **optimal substructure property**: The optimal solution can be constructed from optimal solutions of its subproblems.
+For problems which have an **optimal substructure property**: The optimal solution can be constructed from optimal solutions of its subproblems.

 ## Tricks: